kanthgithub/typescriptdecorator/README.md

 This worked until she decided to expand the topping menu and it became too cumbersome to deal combinatorial amount of classes.
 How should she fix it?

+### Design Flaw:

+Decorator Pattern is a correct approach, but here in this case, for each Decoration, a new class is created This results in thousands of classes or a class for each combination of Toppings

+### Alternative:

+1. Stick to Decorator-Pattern
+2. Instead of creating a brand-new class for various decorations of main-item, Create a Factory or AbstractCreator for Decorations, which take BaseClass as constructor argument
+3. Each Decoration is equivalent to having a Class
+3. This results in keeping a limit for maximum number of classes
+4. Main-Menu-Item or BaseItem is decorated by Topping using ToppingCreator

+ - Math:
+    - Assume <b>n</b> is the total number of Toppings
+    - Then, <b>factorial(n)</b> ways of Topping Combination of Main-Menu-Item is possible

 ### Solution: